jcdalbello/ascii-image-replication/README.md

  Resolution to resize the image if it is too big.

 ### WARNING
  Bigger image resolutions could appear cropped on the console.
-To solve this resize the image to a smaller resolution.
+To solve this, resize the image to a smaller resolution.